-This is so simple and you can even fit it into your workday.
-Find the natural pauses in your day like waiting in traffic, standing in a queue or waiting for the kettle to boil.
-Rather than reach for your phone, use these moments to be still; check in with yourself, repeat your favourite mantra.
-Breathe deeply and release anything that is weighing you down.
-Not only will you be amazed at how many of these moments you can find in your day but also at the benefits that you feel from pausing just for a minute or two.
+This is so simple and you can fit into any part of your day.
+Look for natural pauses; waiting in traffic, standing in a queue or waiting for the kettle to boil.
+Use these moments to be still, rather than reach for your phone.
+Take a breath, see how you’re feeling, repeat your favourite mantra and release anything that is weighing you down.
+Not only will you be amazed at how many of these moments you can find in your day but also at the benefits that you feel from pausing for a minute or two.

-Would you like to make a change in your diet?
-You’re not alone.
-Most of us have something that we’d love to change, but we find it challenging for one reason or another.
-I know that it doesn’t always feel easy, but the benefits are long-lasting and help us age with increased health and vitality.
-So, what is it for you?
-Do you want to eat cleaner - less sugar, meat, caffeine or processed food?
+Boost your health by making a change to your diet.
+I know it can feel like a challenge but the benefits are long-lasting and help us age with increased health and vitality.
+So, where could you start?
+Would you love to eat cleaner - consume less sugar, meat, caffeine or processed food?
 Remember that slow and steady wins the race.
-Make incremental changes that you can acclimatise to, and you’ll be much more likely to make those changes permanent.
+Make incremental changes that you can acclimatise to, and you’ll be much more likely to stay the course and enjoy increased health.

-If you’ve tried meditation in the past and not continued the practice, then encourage you to give it another try.
-If you struggle to find 10-15 minutes a day, then start with 1-2 minutes...you’ll still feel some benefits, and it’s much better to move forward slowly than not at all.
+You’ll feel some benefits no matter where you start and it’s much better to move forward slowly than not at all.
 If you’re new to meditation, then here are a few more tips to help you make meditation one of your daily wellness habits.

 CREATE QUIET ZONES

-Start and end your day with quiet moments of connection.
-Leave the TV off and your phone out of sight while you settle down and enjoy some quiet time alone or with your family.
-These moments could be sharing mealtimes or simply sharing what’s gone well in your day.
-Making these moments part of your daily ritual will become a habit over time and can help to strengthen a deeper connection with yourself and those you love most.
+Try starting and ending your day with quiet moments of connection.
+Turn off your phone and TV while you settle down and enjoy time alone or with loved ones.
+Enjoy meals without distractions and share what’s gone well in your day.
+Making these moments part of your daily routine soon becomes a healthy habit that helps to strengthen a deeper connection with yourself and those you love most.

 RECONNECT WITH NATURE

 Even in the colder months, it helps to get outside as often as you can.
-Nothing made me happier during the lockdown periods than to see so many more people making the most of a simple walk - either alone or with their families...what a wonderful way to re-connect.
+Nothing made me happier during the lockdown periods than to see so many more people making the most of a simple walk - either alone or with their families - it’s such a great way to re-connect.

 Try getting moments of fresh air during your day too, by enjoying your breakfast outside, taking a walk at lunchtime or simply throwing the windows open while you work.